This period marked considerable growth in the company from all sides.

 - 1900 Adventure Cycle: This was the first modern touring bike which included the first sloped top tube design.

 Both enjoyed excellent growth during this period.
-At the same time, the new air-hardening steels – principally Reynolds 853 – started to hit the market.
+Early 1996, the new air-hardening steels – principally Reynolds 853 – started to hit the market.
 These new alloys offer several advantages over Reynolds 753:

 - It was modestly stronger than 753